sh3rIIf/base-api/README.md

 This module will show how to implement basic authentication on endpoints.

 ### allinone - TODO
 This module combines all other concepts into a single module.
-For example with this module we can shows what an endpoint looks like that has request validation and makes use of a database.
+For example, with this module we can show what an endpoint looks like that has request validation and makes use of a database.

 ## Folders
 Explanation of folders within the repo.